Greg4cr/sbse-sigsoft-standard/README.md

 <sup><a name="footnote2">2</a></sup>: For example, do not use an algorithm such as Simulated Annealing, or even a specific approach such as NSGA-II, to solve an optimization problem unless it is actually appropriate for that problem.
 While one rarely knows the *best* approach for a new problem, one should at least consider the algorithms applied to address similar problems and make an informed judgement.

+<sup><a name="footnote3">3</a></sup>: For example, stochasticity may arise from the use of randomized algorithms, from the use of a fitness function that measures a random variable from the environment (e.g., a fitness function based on execution time may return different results across different executions), from the use of data sampling or cross-validation approaches.

-<sup><a name="footnote3">3</a></sup>: For example, if applying a multi-objective optimization approach, then use a criterion that can analyze the Pareto frontier of solutions (e.g., generational distance and inverse generational distance)
+<sup><a name="footnote4">4</a></sup>: For example, if applying a multi-objective optimization approach, then use a criterion that can analyze the Pareto frontier of solutions (e.g., generational distance and inverse generational distance)